- Mrs M Lewis - Director of Maths

 Our curriculum is designed to build upon previous knowledge.
 We continually interleave mathematical topics and concepts to enable students to problem solve and make connections between different parts of Mathematics.
 Our rationale is that students will be able to perform procedures accurately, interpret and communicate effectively and generate efficient strategies to solve complex problems.

 Our students follow a 3 year KS3 scheme of work (SOW) and a 2 year KS4 SOW.
-At KS3 all students follow the same SOW with differentiated topics in each unit.
+At KS3 all students follow the same SOW.
 At KS4 the curriculum is designed as a Foundation and Higher course, although it is designed so that students can move between tiers as necessary.

 Each lesson begins with a retrieval activity based on topics that have already been taught.
 Our teachers are experts in modelling and we follow an ‘I do, we do, you do’ approach where appropriate.
 Lessons are chunked to allow maximum progress to be made per lesson, ensuring there is a balance between teacher-led activities and independent work.
-Purposeful practice and problem solving are key parts of lessons and we use a variety of questioning techniques to extract information and promote independent thinking.
-The quality of our feedback is high and robust and as a result our students are confident and resilient.
+Purposeful practise and problem solving are key parts of lessons and we use a variety of questioning techniques to extract information and promote independent thinking.
+The quality of our feedback is high and robust; as a result, our students are confident and resilient.

 The effectiveness of curriculum implementation is measured by student progress; progress means knowing, remembering and producing more and is the direct result of excellent learning.

 To track progress, we follow a three layered assessment structure.